 Marine Protected Areas (MPAs) provide the refuges necessary for the conservation of wetlands and other critical habitats for rare and endangered species and other important marine organisms.
 PR China and RO Korea have undertaken systematic efforts to expand and manage MPAs and establish networks of MPAs.
-In the past decade, both PR China and RO Korea have expanded the number and total area of MPAs.
-From 2007 to 2016, Yellow Sea MPAs in PR China increased from three to nine in number and from 3,870 km2 to 4,220 km2.
-From 2011 to 2017, MPAs along the entire RO Korean peninsula increased from 15 to 28 in number and from 289 km2 to 586 km2
+From 2007 to 2016, Yellow Sea MPAs in PR China increased from 22 to 52 in number and from 4,582 km to 7,383 km in area.
+From 2011 to 2017, MPAs along the entire RO Korean peninsula increased from 15 to 28 in number and from 289 km to 586 km.
+The MPAs in both PR China and RO Korea represent less than 3 percent of the Yellow Sea, which is far below the 10 percent Aichi Target.